KobaltBlu/kotor.three.js/README.md

 #### KotOR.three.js ####

 This fork was created for use with [https://github.com/KobaltBlu/KotOR.js](https://github.com/KobaltBlu/KotOR.js).
-It will include slight modifications to the base three.js code base, so that it can support some of the things needed for KotOR.js.
+It will include slight modifications to the three.js code base, so that it can support some of the things needed for KotOR.js.

 #### JavaScript 3D library ####